cathy-kim95/cathy-kim95.github.io/projects/project-1.md

 </div>

-In my ICS211 course, I was tasked to implement a recursive method to find a solution to 16x16 Hexadecimal Sudoku.
-Professor Moore provided a format of the Sudoku code and our classmate have to implement the code.
-This particular assignment setted up by Sudoku is a 16x16 grid of integers with values of 0 to F. The valid answer for the Sudoku problem was each row, each column, and each 4x4 grid must have only one of 0 to F values without any duplicates.
+In my ICS211 course, I was tasked to implement a recursive method to find the solution to 16x16 Hexadecimal Sudoku.
+Professor Moore provided a format of the Sudoku code, and our classmates have to implement the code.
+The Hexadecimal Sudoku was a 16x16 grid of integers with values of 0 to F. The valid answer for the Sudoku problem was it must have only one of 0 to F values without any duplicates among each row, each column, and each 4x4 grid.
 The recursive method to find the valid solution of the sudoku was the following:

   1. If all cells are filld, see if this Sudoku is valid.
 If it is valid, we have found a solution.
 If not, this Sudoku is not a solution.
 [Base case 1].
   2. If at least one cell is not filled, see what values are legal for this cell.

 The algorithm of this assignment was an example of backtracking.
-From a starting point, it tries to search a vaild value and it retun to starting point if they cannot find an valid value.
-This algorithm keep tries to find a different option until all values have been tried.
+This code tries to search for a valid value from a starting point, and it returns to the starting point if it cannot find any valid value.
+This recursion method keeps running to find a different option until all values have been tried.

 Here is one example of my implentmention for the project, which to check Sudoku is solved or not: